JasonWurunfei/RunfeiWu/blogs/How_to_Make_a_Blog_Site_with_Math_equation_markdown_Code_highlight_and_GFM_support.md

 # How to make a blog site with math equations, markdown, code highlight, and GFM (GitHub Flavored Markdown) support in Next.js

 I have been looking for a way to make a blog site with math equations, markdown, and code highlight support in Next.js.
 I found a few solutions, including the ones that requires me to write janky code to make it work.
 I finally found a solution that is simple and elegant.
 I am going to share it with you in this post.

+This blog is also a demosntration of the features I implemented for this blog site.
+You can check out the source code [here](https://github.com/JasonWurunfei/RunfeiWu).

 ## Remark, Rehype, and Unified
 Unified is a tool that allows you to write plugins for parsing and transforming markdown.
 Remark and Rehype are two plugins that allow you to parse and transform markdown.
 Remark is for parsing markdown into an abstract syntax tree (AST), and Rehype is for transforming the AST into HTML.
 You can imagine there is a lot you can do once the document is parsed into an AST.
 For example, you can add a plugin to transform the AST into HTML that supports math equations and code highlight.
 Then all you need to do is transform the AST into HTML again using Rehype.